Top 12 Account Manager Skills to be Good on the Job

 The account manager, like any other management position in an organization is a leader, and to succeed in this position requires having special skills and qualities.

 However, unlike other managers whose job descriptions are often straightforward, the duties of an account manager is somehow complex.

 His/her role is often divided between efficient management of the organization’s limited resources and ensuring that clients’ satisfaction is achieved.

 In fact, the job scope an account manager depends on the nature or size of the organization he/she is working in.

-However, not minding the nature or size of the organization, there are essential skills and qualities that make a good account manager, standing him/her out from the crowd.
+Not minding the nature or size of the organization, there are essential skills and qualities that make a good account manager, standing him/her out from the crowd, these include:

 1. Communication Skills: Account management requires constant communication with clients and the organization’s heads.
 This includes constant written and verbal interactions.

 The ability to listen attentively is also very importantly so as to be able to understand your clients’ needs, get necessary facts, and be able to fix the problems without asking questions repeatedly.

 2. Multitasking Skills: Account management involves lots of multitasking activities.
 A good account manager should be able to handle multiple clients/tasks simultaneously.
 For instance, he/she should be able to receive and resolve complaint from one customer while at the same time attending to another client, when the situation calls for it.